adafruit/nprone-cli/README.md

 # NPR One CLI

 This is a simple command line based NPR One client for OS X and Linux.
+A full tutorial with setup instructions can be found [in the Adafruit Learning System](https://learn.adafruit.com/raspberry-pi-zero-npr-one-radio).

 ## Installation